dxw/accessibility-manual/src/introduction/index.md

 The [World Health Organisation](https://cdn.who.int/media/docs/default-source/classification/icf/icfbeginnersguide.pdf) states that disability is an umbrella term covering impairments, activity limitations and participation restrictions:
-* **Impairments** are a disruption/difference in body function and/or structure.
+* **impairments** are a disruption/difference in body function and/or structure
-* **Activity** limitations are difficulties faced when trying to do a task or action.
+* **activity** limitations are difficulties faced when trying to do a task or action
-* **Participation** restrictions are challenges experienced when involved in life situations.
+* **participation** restrictions are challenges experienced when involved in life situations

 About 15% of the human population has a disability ([WeThe15](https://www.wethe15.org/?gclid=CjwKCAjw3ueiBhBmEiwA4BhspLqd1n_QXa2rqEQp-PnT04IVYx2A13O8VvrRddNMBoQmK-Wf5ES7SBoCWVkQAvD_BwE)).